 - Mix the vanilla pudding with milk, and all it to set.

 - combine the pudding with whipped cream mixture then fill the cupcakes.

 - Frost the cupcakes and top with candied hazelnut for an extra crunch. (please see the recipe card notes on how to make yours.

 The good thing about cupcakes is that you can make them in advance and store them for later use.
 This way, you can make them in huge batches.

-The best way to do so is to bake the hazelnut cupcake and let them reach room temperature.
+The best way is to bake the cupcake and let them reach room temperature.
 Arrange them in a baking tray and wrap the tray with cling film.
-You can store the tray at room temperature in a cool, dry place or the refrigerator.
+You can store the tray at room temperature in a cool, dry place or in the refrigerator.

 How to make the caramel buttercream in advance?